0xB0y426/Sukha/README.md

 We currently have 3 instructions:

-pustack <value> — Pushes a value onto the stack, similar to the push instruction in x86 assembly rstack <value> — Removes a value from the stack, similar to pop ret — Simply returns 0
+pustack <value> — Pushes a value onto the stack, similar to the push instruction in x86 assembly rstack — Remove the value from stack ret — Simply returns 0

 More updates will be coming over time.